 Norris nodded.
 "Sounds like you have a plan.
 Have a couple of the key medical personnel at the briefing in an hour.
 That includes a civilian rep."

 "It's the first I am telling you about it."

-Norris laughed and turned the corner to his office and McCray continued on to the Infirmary.
+Norris laughed and turned the corner to his office and McCray continued on to the Sickbay.
 Norris entered his quarters to see his staff busily preparing to move ashore.
 Lieutenant Perez noticed the Admiral first and snapped to attention.

 "Admiral on Deck!"